Proposing a Summer Session Course

 Dates & Meeting Times

-NOTE: Although scheduling is highly flexible, "W" courses must meet for a minimum of six-weeks during the nine-week Summer Session term.
+Your class may meet at any time during Summer Session (June 14th - August 13th).
+No class meetings, exams, or activities may occur before or after that period.
+Although scheduling is highly flexible, "W" courses must meet for a minimum of 6-weeks during the 9-week Summer Session term.

 Minimum Contact Hours